aburto22/lotr-quotes/README.md

 ### Context

 The idea of the project was conceived during a hackathon at </Salt> bootcamp.
 Here, I incorporated different technologies we learned during the bootcamp to create a working app in a single day.
-I have then fixed some bugs and added small features to improve the app.
+After finishing the bootcamp, I updated the project to use more up-to-date technologies.

 ### Idea